scottystephens/stratifi/docs/archive/ADDING_NEW_BANKING_PROVIDERS.md

 ##Adding New Banking Providers

-Complete guide for adding new banking integrations to Stratifi's generic provider system.
+Complete guide for adding new banking integrations to Stratiri's generic provider system.

 ## Overview

-Stratifi uses a generic banking provider architecture that makes it easy to add new banks, fintech APIs, and open banking connections.
+Stratiri uses a generic banking provider architecture that makes it easy to add new banks, fintech APIs, and open banking connections.
 Each provider implements a standard interface, allowing the same code to work with multiple banking APIs.

 ## Architecture